Methanol Price Trend and Forecast

 Asia

 Throughout the second quarter, the Chinese methanol market remained sluggish and fluctuating.
 Owing to the rising global oil prices, the Asian petrochemical industry suffered, driving the prices of downstream chemicals.
-The weakened market sentiment due to the wait-and-see attitude of the buyers amid the increasing interest rates and speculation of potential recession provided the extra nudge for price trends to remain on the lower side of the scale.
+The weakened market sentiment due to the wait-and-see attitude of the buyers amid the increasing interest rates and speculation of potential recession provided the extra nudge for price trend to remain on the lower side of the scale.

 The contract prices of methanol for North East Asia and South East Asia went from 400 USD/MT in April 2022 to 362 USD/MT in June 2022.
 The spot prices of CFR China Main Ports went from 380 USD/MT in April 2022 to 345 USD/MT in June 2022.